syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Charts/Chart-Plot-Area.md

 ---
 title: Modify the Appearance of Plot Area | Syncfusion
-description: Learn how to modify the appearance of plot area in a chart in a PowerPoint using .NET Core PowerPoint library (Presentation) without Microsoft PowerPoint.
+description: Learn how to modify the appearance of plot area in a chart in a PowerPoint using .NET PowerPoint library (Presentation) without Microsoft PowerPoint.
 platform: file-formats
 control: PowerPoint
 documentation: UG